pianomanfrazier/techblog/content/post/elm-calculator-book/10-testing.md

 ```

 This simulates a user clicking on the number and operator buttons.
 It then checks that the number 60 is somewhere on the page.
 Try playing with this and adding another test.

+The next and last chapter will cover deploying our Elm application to netlify.
+If you got this far, congratulations!
+We're almost finished.
+I get a lot of satisfaction with web projects because they are so easy to share with the world.
+I'll show you how in the next chapter.